rapPayne/react_in_3_weeks/labs/2.1 Using expressions/README.md

 4. Find the `<p>` tag with the price.
 Notice how we can run the `toCurrency` function in expressions.
 Functions calls are legal expressions!

 ## Displaying the order number
-1. Edit Order.js.
+1. Edit Order.jsx.
 Remember that we're reading the orderId as a route parameter and console.log()ging it.

 2. Find the `ORDER_ID_HERE` placeholder and make it show the orderId instead using an expression.
 <details>